 I'm lazy with my girlfriend, a thousand times a day.

 I'm lazy when I'm speakin'.

 I'm lazy when I walk.

 I'm lazy when I'm dancin'.

 I'm lazy when I talk.

 - Wally of Dilbert is a chronically lazy employee at the company he works for, barely doing any work and constantly slacking off.
 He's based on a former coworker of creator Scott Adams.
 After realizing that the bottom 10% of employees would be offered extremely generous buy-out packages, this coworker went out of his way to get fired by being incredibly bad at his job.
 Adams says about this "This wouldn't have been so much fun to watch except this fellow was one of the more brilliant people I've met and he was totally dedicated to this goal."
 Wally's take on it:

 It's all part of my can't-do approach to life.

-Experiment 625 (or Reuben as he is now called) in Stitch The Movie and Lilo And Stitch The Series has all the powers of Stitch but was regarded as a failure by Jumba because he would rather eat and make sandwiches than use his powers, which often makes him a pushover because he's too lazy to put up a fight with Stitch in the few times he's forces to assist Gantu in capturing an activated experiment.
-It's not until the last movie that ended the series, Leroy And Stitch, where he finally gets off his butt and helps Lilo save Stitch and defeat an clone army of Stitch's evil twin, Leroy.
+- Experiment 625 (or Reuben as he is now called) in Stitch!
+The Movie and Lilo & Stitch: The Series has all the powers of Stitch, but was regarded as a failure by Jumba because he would rather eat and make sandwiches than use his powers.
+This often makes him a pushover because he's too lazy to put up a fight with Stitch in the few times he's forced to assist Gantu in capturing an activated experiment.
+It's not until the last movie that ended The Series, Leroy & Stitch, where he finally gets off his butt and helps Lilo save Stitch and defeat a clone army of Stitch's evil twin, Leroy.

-A common thing in sexuality and fetishes - the thought of abandoning control of one's desires is Fetish Fuel for many, often to their own frustration afterwards.
+- A common thing in sexuality and fetishes - the thought of abandoning control of one's desires is fetish material for many, often to their own frustration afterwards.